Trevor Copp, Artistic Director

 Trevor founded Tottering Biped Theatre (TBT) in 2009, a professional company that emphasizes highly physical and social-issue-oriented work.
 He completed Theatre Studies at Waterloo, an MA at Guelph, and Mime at the Marcel Marceau School in Paris.

 Trevor is also a former latin/ballroom dance competitor and has coached Canada’s 2 sets of World Amateur Salsa Champions.
 He co-invented a gender neutral form of partner dancing whose TED.com talk has garnered 800,000 views and led to further international speaking engagements.
-Trevor went from street busking to professional mime and creating/touring his solo physical show Searching for Marceau.
+Trevor went from street busking to professional mime and creating/touring his solo physical shows which have performed to over 10,000 audience members.
+He is currently on the performer's rooster with Cirque du Soleil.
 He has taught/coached physical Theatre for The Shaw Festival, CanStage/Studio 180, Theatre Beyond Words, Pat the Dog Playwright Centre, Zacada Circus, Irish Classical Theater, The Iberoamerican Festival in Bogota, and in the university theatre departments of Guelph, Waterloo, Niagara, Brock and McMaster.
 He has been recognized with the Hamilton Theatre Award, the Burlington Artist of the Year Award, the Ontario Presenters Artist of the Year Award, and a Chalmer’s Fellowship.
-His work has been featured in the Canadian Theatre Review, TED.com, CBC Television, and the Dance Current.
+His work has been featured in the Canadian Theatre Review, TED.com, CBC Television, WholeNote, and the Dance Current.
 Trevor's practice as an artist is captured here.

 Alma Sarai, Associate Artistic Director/Manager of Summer Shakespeare Series